 Barnabas Barnard ‘Surrenders’ a Copyhold Messuage

-At the Manor Court for Attleburgh Mortimers (with Members on the part of the Poynants) held on the 10th March, 1854, Barnabas Ezekiel Barnard as the heir of his late brother Benjamin Barnard, surrendered the same copyhold messuage in Great Ellingham for which Benjamin Barnard had been admitted copyhold tenant on the 25th June, 1846 (i.e. the messuage with garden and adjoining land near the King’s Highway and near a field of the Church of Ellingham together with half an acre of land which he, Benjamin Barnard, had purchased from Theophilus and Hannah Smith).
+As the heir of his late brother Benjamin Barnard, Barnabas surrendered the same copyhold messuage in Great Ellingham for which Benjamin Barnard had been admitted copyhold tenant on the 25th June, 1846 (i.e. the messuage with garden and adjoining land near the King’s Highway and near a field of the Church of Ellingham together with half an acre of land which he, Benjamin Barnard, had purchased from Theophilus and Hannah Smith).

 It was also confirmed to the Manor Court that James Chaplin, a dealer of Great Ellingham, (who was already in occupation of the property) had paid the sum of £150 to Barnabas Barnard in respect of this copyhold property.
 Accordingly, James Chaplin was admitted copyhold tenant (owner) of the copyhold property (the double cottage next to Church Farmhouse).